vitorm04/docs.pt-br/docs/framework/whats-new/index.md

         {
             if (!encryptor.CanTransformMultipleBlocks)
             {
-                throw new InvalidOperationException("This is a sample, this case wasn’t handled...");
+                throw new InvalidOperationException("This is a sample, this case wasn't handled...");
             }

             return encryptor.TransformFinalBlock(data, 0, data.Length);